Who we are

 The voice of Canada’s cement industry

-The Cement Association of Canada (CAC) represents the Canadian cement industry–six companies with clinker and cement manufacturing facilities.
+The Cement Association of Canada (CAC) represents five cement companies with clinker and cement manufacturing facilities across Canada.
 Together, we strive to maintain a sustainable industry as well as promote and enhance the economic, environmental and societal benefits of building with concrete–cement’s end product.

 A founding member of the Concrete Council of Canada, the CAC advances the industry’s position as a proactive partner in addressing society’s sustainability and climate change challenges.
 We work with environmental groups, governments, and broader civil society to support the development of smart regulatory policy that allows a fair competitive playing field for our members.
 We advise on technical matters important to our industry and to sustainable construction, participating in relevant committees of the Canadian Commission on Building and Fire Codes and of the Canadian Standards Association.
 And we provide guidance on best practices related to concrete pavements.

 The members of the Cement Association of Canada operate clinker and cement manufacturing facilities, granulating facilities and distribution, grinding facilities and cement terminals across the country.
 They provide a reliable domestic supply of cement required to build Canada’s communities and critical infrastructure.
-Signatories of the World Business Council for Sustainable Development Cement Sustainability Initiative (WBCSDCSI) through their parent corporations represented in more than 90 countries on five continents, our members are committed to the environmentally responsible manufacturing of cement and concrete products and to the quality of life of our communities.
+Members of the Global Cement and Concrete Association through their parent corporations, our members are committed to the environmentally responsible manufacturing of cement and concrete products and to the quality of life of our communities.

 Federal White Cement Ltd. P.O.
 Box 548, Woodstock, ON N4S 7Y5